 - 15 g corn starch

-- 30g butter
+- 30 g butter

-- 1/4 tsp cream of tartar (you can substitute with a tiny bit of lemon juice or white vinegar, the acidity helps stabilise the egg whites)
+- 1/4 tsp cream of tartar you can substitute with a tiny bit of lemon juice or white vinegar, the acidity helps stabilise the egg whites

 Instructions

-- Separate egg whites and yolks
+- Separate the egg whites from the yolks.

-- Add cream cheese and mix
+- Add the cream cheese to the mixture and blend it well.

-13 comments
+19 comments

 This recipe was very easy to follow and the results are picture perfect!
 Loved how simple the recipe was compared to other jiggly cheesecake recipes.
 Really easy to make if you follow the recipe.
 I had one issue I’m not sure how to fix, after I take the cake out of the oven and let it sit for about 30-40 minutes it starts to shrink/deflate and I’m not sure why.
 Other than that this recipe is one of my favorites!